Environmental, Social & Governance

 The Company conducts various risks assessments in the area of cybersecurity including periodic independent information security risk audits.
 Through these assessments, the Company seeks to evaluate its information security posture against a benchmark prescribed by independent third-party firms with expertise in this area.

-The type of sensitive information we may address in our business operations include, without limitation, data related to our customers, associates, temporary associates, contractors, or the personal identity of a business partner or other content specific to an individual.
+The type of sensitive information we may address in our business operations includes, without limitation, data related to our customers, team members, temporary team members, contractors, or the personal identity of a business partner or other content specific to an individual.
 Some examples of this information include credit or debit card numbers and other similar sensitive information.

 Our Privacy Policies detail how we collect, use, disclose and safeguard the information our customers’ provide us through our websites and mobile software systems, as well as our physical properties such as our Galleries, Outlets, distribution centers, etc. We uphold our customers’ privacy rights through a number of measures.
 We offer our customers opportunities to unsubscribe to promotion communications, opt-out of information transfers to third-parties, and request deletion of personal information.